 Turkey is living through an era of “bulldozer neoliberalism”.
-The aggressive neoliberal policies have had a detrimental impact on the environment, society, politics and the Turkish economy.
-An economy dominated by the construction sector.
+The aggressive neoliberal policies have had a detrimental impact on the environment, society, politics and the Turkish economy: an economy dominated by the construction sector.

 Since the early 2000s, a construction boom has been emerging in Istanbul.
 Urban renewal projects are driven by government – corporation partnerships wanting to maximize profits.
 These projects ended up causing unjust rent increases, displacements, social exclusion and thus gentrification.

-In 2013, the Prime Minister Erdogan’s plan to build a shopping mall on Gezi Park, one of the very few remaining green spaces in the center of Istanbul, was the last straw for a society estranged by neoliberalism.
+In 2013, Prime Minister Erdogan’s plan to build a shopping mall on Gezi Park, one of the very few remaining green spaces in the center of Istanbul, was the last straw for a society estranged by neoliberalism.
 This triggered a revolutionary movement and was the turning point in modern Turkish history.
-What began as an environmentalist sit-in at the Gezi Park turned into the largest anti-government and anti-neoliberalism movement in Turkey.
+What began as an environmentalist sit-in at Gezi Park turned into the largest anti-government and anti-neoliberalism movement in Turkey.

 “Nature-Morte” demonstrates the “dead nature”, the artificialness of our current environment.